asadidebuger/WPCrudRest/dropins/readme.md

 # WordPress Plugin generator tool
-This files are a set of Eclipse plugins that enable you to create WordPress plugins very fast and simply using a graphical editor.
+This files are a set of Eclipse plugins that enable you to create WordPress plugins very fast and simply use a graphical editor.

 For more detail visit [main project page](https://github.com/asadidebuger/WPCrudRest).

 ## Installation:
-1. Copy this folder to Eclipse installation path to install as Eclipse plugin
+1. Copy this folder to Eclipse installation path in order to install as Eclipse plugin
 2. Restart Eclipse

 ## Update: